shadowga/website/_docs/3/b-buildmanage.md

 ### Restoring a member
 The restore feature allows an administrator to bring back a member's placed or removed blocks.
 Like a rollback, this command is very powerful so specifying perimeters is important.
- * `/co restore` - Preforms a restore depending on the user and time you specify.
+ * `/co restore` - Performs a restore depending on the user and time you specify.
  * `/co rs` - An alias of the previous command and serves the same function.

 #### Command usage